nallstott/portfolio/README.md

 Welcome to the GitHub repo for my personal portfolio!
-Below is the list of in-progress tasks.
 The only external code I used for this site was lozad for lazy image handling and js-cookie because handling cookies in vanilla js is a nightmare.